lhico/roms_idealized_exps/experiments/experiment06/README.md

 ```

-You may need to adjust the dimensions names in varinfo.dat, depending on the input files you use.
+**ATTENTION**
+Download varinfo.dat FROM the repository (experiment06) and compare it with varinfo.dat.bk .
+I adjusted some dimensions names in varinfo.dat to cope with dimensions names of the boundary files;

 ## 5. Set up analytical fields